Priyanka Chopra engaged to Nick Jonas

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Indian film superstar Priyanka Chopra is engaged to young American singer Nick Jonas after a whirlwind two months of dating, a report said on Friday.
+NEW YORK: Indian film superstar Priyanka Chopra is engaged to young American singer Nick Jonas after a whirlwind two months of dating, a report said Friday.

 “The reason is very very special,” he tweeted.
 “She told us in the Nick of time about her decision and we are very happy for her.”
 Chopra, who won the Miss World pageant in 2000, has become one of Bollywood’s most identifiable stars and, more recently, one of the few to achieve success in the West.

-Jonas first found success as a child as the frontman of The Jonas Brothers with his two siblings.
-Also an actor on theater and in television, Jonas returned to music as a young adult with a new, mature image and has often been seen as a sex symbol.

-He has been romantically linked to a number of prominent women including Miley Cyrus and Selena Gomez.
-People magazine said that, while Jonas and Chopra have known each other for some time, they began dating just two months ago and the relationship was serious enough that she introduced him to her mother in India.

-Indian film superstar Priyanka Chopra is engaged to young American singer Nick Jonas after a whirlwind two months of dating, a report said on Friday.
+NEW YORK: Indian film superstar Priyanka Chopra is engaged to young American singer Nick Jonas after a whirlwind two months of dating, a report said Friday.

 “The reason is very very special,” he tweeted.
 “She told us in the Nick of time about her decision and we are very happy for her.”
 Chopra, who won the Miss World pageant in 2000, has become one of Bollywood’s most identifiable stars and, more recently, one of the few to achieve success in the West.